"Organizer of the forces of chaos."

-The geranium dies within a week from lack of water and you find the soundrack in the trash can.
+The geranium dies within a week from lack of water and you find the soundtrack in the trash can.
 In her sleep she mutters "Take me back, I don't want to go...take me back..."

 You listen, heartbroken.

 You visit him at his lakeside house and share your dilemma.
-He does not approve, of course, but you bring up the fact that you plucked him out from under the fangs of the dragonbat and gave him an infusion from your own veins.
+He does not approve, of course, but you bring up the fact that you plucked him out from under the fangs of a dragonbat and gave him an infusion from your own veins.
 He goes pale and instinctively rubs the side of his neck with his remaining hand, where two white symmetrical scars can still be seen.